 Supporting New York Farms and Communities

-New York farmers, suppliers, and processors are encouraged to share details about their available products, such as produce, meat, eggs, seafood, and dairy products, so food banks across the state can find New York agricultural food products to purchase and distribute to communities in need.
+New York farmers, suppliers, and processors are encouraged to share details about their available products, such as produce, meat, eggs, seafood, and dairy products, so food banks and emergency food providers across the state can find New York agricultural food products to purchase and distribute to communities in need.

 For more information, please email [email protected].